64kramsystem/personal_notes/linux_networking.md

 valid users = myuser		# ... or this
 # browseable = yes      # default
 # read only = yes       # default
+force user = myuser     # avoid created files to be owned by root

 # Set all the below to allow symlinks
 follow symlinks = yes